Â

 Medical Items and Services

-The plan will cover reasonable and customary charges, limited to $10,000 lifetime |
+| The plan will cover up to $3,000 per benefit year for reasonable and customary charges, excluding gender-affirming care.
+Gender-affirming care is covered up to a lifetime maximum of $10,000. |

 Submitting Claims & Direct Billing